Lawrence, KS mold remediation request page · Call (785) 553-7693

 Mold After Water Damage

-Questions about growth after leaks, wet drywall, roof leaks, or delayed drying.
+Questions about growth after leaks, wet drywall, roof leaks, delayed drying, and rental-property moisture concerns.

 Office, rental, church, classroom, retail, and small commercial mold requests.